-Set aside some of the money to start, or build up, your emergency fund.
+Set aside some of the money to start, or build-up, your emergency fund.
 It’s a good idea to have at least 3 to 6 months of living expenses saved.
 Receiving a financial windfall can help you fully fund your emergency fund.

-Be proactive and save for those “just in case” moments where you may need access to cash quickly.
+Be proactive and save for those “just in case” moments when you may need access to cash quickly.
 You never know when you may need to tap into your emergency savings after a job loss, for a medical expense, or for another emergency.